limegimlet/covid_dataviz/index.md

 For a daily breakdown by department, [check out these heatmaps](confined.md){:target="_blank"}.

-## Elderly incidence rate changes are still TBD.
+## Elderly incidence rate changes are still TBD

-Coming soon.
-It takes a few more steps to calculate net changes in elderly incidence rates, since it requires the elderly testing rate first.
+Coming soon: it takes more time to calculate net changes in elderly incidence rates, since it requires calculating the elderly testing rate.

 ## ICU saturation is still growing in nearly all departments

-By contrast, there are now _more_ departments where ICU occupancy by Covid patients (`rea%_dep`) is increasing than there was at the beginning of confinement.
+By contrast, there are now _more_ departments where ICU occupancy by Covid patients (`rea%_dep`) is increasing than there were at the beginning of confinement.

 {% raw %}<iframe width="100%" height="500" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/283.embed?showlink=false"></iframe>
 {% endraw %}